tangiblelight/shavian-block-letters/README.md

-All the 48 shavian letters on blue background are added, mimicing the Discord `:regional_indicator_x:` emojis.
+All the 48 shavian letters on blue background are added, mimicking the Discord `:regional_indicator_x:` emojis.
 Images are named by their shavian letter name, for example `:regional_indicator_pip:`

 `:regional_indicator_dot:` is the namer dot on a blue background.